sumeetdas/fuml/README.md

     ```fuml
     <schema>

-    result: (string * int) map
+    data: (string * int) map
     ```
     * Map pairs are represented as `<key> => <value>`
     * Pairs are modeled as tuples, hence the data type above for each pair is (string * int)

+* Only integer, float and string data types are allowed for map keys.
+Using any other data type should throw an error.

-* Difference between a map of key-value (KV) pairs and an list of KV pairs is that in a map, duplicate keys are not allowed.
+* Difference between a map of key-value pairs and a similar list of pairs is that in a map, duplicate keys are not allowed.
 Thus, the following should throw an error:
     ```fuml
     'Thousand' => 1_000
     'Thousand' => 1_000_000
+    ```

+    while as this is allowed in a list:
+    ```fuml
+    [
+        ('Thousand', 1_000)
+        ('Thousand', 1_000_000)
+    ]
     ```

 * Maps can also be written in compact form as below: